vegardit/bash-funk/docs/git.md

 Options:
     --merge
         Use 'git merge' instead of 'git rebase -p'.
-Rule of thumb: use 'git rebase -p' for personal branches and 'git merge' for shared branches with commits by others.
+Rule of thumb: use 'git rebase -p' for updating personal branches and 'git merge' for updating shared branches with commits by others.
     --push
         Push updates to origin after sync.
     -----------------------------